DL-Thompson/cnn-hand-detector/README.md

 This is a practice project to create a hand detector for my webcam.
 It uses a Convolutional Neural Network with transfer learning.

+To make the data set more manageable to store on Github, the images in the data/original directory have been compressed.
+To decompress, simply run the untar_data.sh script in the data/original directory.
+It will uncompress and then delete the tar files.

+Also, the image files in the model/final/data directory have been compressed in the same way.
+The image files in the model/final/data directory are the same as the data/original directory.
+They are simply coppied there to a single train directory to make running the notebook easier.
+They must be decompressed for the notebook to run.
+The final_model.ipynb will run without the files from data/original decompressed.